HaloReach2552/Brando.fold.github.io/_pages/cv.md

 {% include base_path %}

 * Here I leave my cv.
-Click on this link and you will be able to <u><a href="https://github.com/HaloReach2552/Brando.fold.github.io/blob/main/files/ERIK_CV.pdf">download it here.</a></u> download it here
+Click on this link and you will be able to <u><a href="https://github.com/HaloReach2552/Brando.fold.github.io/blob/main/files/ERIK_CV.pdf">download it here.</a></u>

 Education
 ======